 If you LOSE your DMV Hearing:

-- FIRST 30 DAYS: Your license will be revoked for a period determined by the Hearing Officer, (usually a period 30 days for 1st time DUI offenders), where you cannot drive at anywhere, anytime
+- FIRST 30 DAYS: Your license will be revoked for a period determined by the Hearing Officer, usually a period of 30 days for 1st time DUI offenders, where you cannot drive anywhere at anytime.

 - 1- 5 MONTHS AFTER: At the end of that time period, your license will be reinstated with restriction.